pywbem/pywbem/DEVELOP.md

       If you cannot see the new version after some minutes, log in to https://readthedocs.org/projects/pywbem/versions/ and activate
       the new version.

-12. Switch to the directory of the ``pywbem.github.io`` repo and perform the following steps from that directory:

-        cd ../pywbem.github.io

-13. Check out the ``master`` branch and update it from upstream:

-        git checkout master
-        git pull

-    In this repo, we don´t use a topic branch for these changes.

-14. Edit the installation page:

-        vi pywbem/installation.html

-    To make the following changes in the installation table:

-    * If you are releasing a new minor or major version, insert a new row.
-    * If you are releasing a fix version, update the row for the release it replaces.

-    Verify with a web browser on the locally changed file ``pywbem/installation.html`` that the new release shows up correctly, and that all of its links work.

-15. Commit the changes and push to the upstream repo:

-        git commit -asm "Release $MNU"
-        git push

 Starting a new version